osandadeshan/MaxSoft-WebBot/README.md

 <br />

-## How to build the MaxSoft IntelliAPI JAR file
+## How to build the MaxSoft WebBot JAR file
 1) Get a clone of this project.
 2) Open the command prompt.
 3) Navigate to the project directory. \